Keithagy/dsa-system-design/py/322_Coin_Change/explanation.md

 ## Analysis of problem & input data

-This problem is a classic dynamic programming question that falls under the category of "minimization problems."
-The key aspects to consider are:
+This problem is a classic example of the "Coin Change" problem, which is a type of dynamic programming problem.
+The key characteristics and insights are:

-1. We're dealing with a combination problem where order doesn't matter (e.g., 5+1+5 is the same as 5+5+1).
+1. We're dealing with an optimization problem - finding the minimum number of coins.
-2. We can use each coin denomination an infinite number of times.
-3. We're looking for the minimum number of coins needed.
-4. The problem has an optimal substructure: the optimal solution for a larger amount can be constructed from optimal solutions of smaller amounts.
+2. The problem has an optimal substructure - the solution to a larger amount can be built from solutions to smaller amounts.
-5. There are overlapping subproblems: we might need to calculate the minimum coins for the same amount multiple times.
+3. There are overlapping subproblems - we may need to calculate the solution for the same subamount multiple times.
+4. We have an infinite supply of each coin denomination.
+5. The order of coin selection doesn't matter - only the total count.
+6. The input constraints are relatively small, allowing for polynomial time solutions.

-The key principle that makes this question solvable is that we can build up the solution for larger amounts from the solutions of smaller amounts.
-For each amount from 1 to the target amount, we can consider using each coin denomination and choose the one that leads to the minimum number of coins.
+The key principle that makes this question approachable is that for any amount A, the minimum number of coins needed is 1 (the coin itself, if it exists in the set) plus the minimum number of coins needed for (A - coin value).
+This recursive relationship forms the basis of our dynamic programming approach.

-## Test cases
+### Test cases

 Here are some test cases to consider: